-Believe it or not, you don’t need to be a social butterfly.
-Here are five simple, actionable ways you can connect with your customers in a personal, meaningful way:
+Believe it or not, this can all happen pretty organically.
+We’ve put together five simple, actionable ways you can connect with your customers in a personal, authentic way:

-“How are you?” is a great question, but “How is your day going?” or “How are you enjoying this sunshine?” are more unusual questions and less likely to get knee-jerk responses (“Fine, and you?”).
+Start small.
+“How are you?” is a great question, but “How is your day going?” or “How are you enjoying this sunshine?” are more unusual queries and less likely to get knee-jerk responses (“Fine, and you?”).
 Even if your customer responds generally, use enthusiastic words like “Fantastic” and “Wonderful” and share a little about yourself to spark a conversation.

-A follow-up email after your phone call can add another touch of thoughtfulness to the exchange.
+A follow-up email after saying goodbye on the phone can add another touch of thoughtfulness to the exchange.
 Sometimes it can be practical to make personal connections— send a customer a summary of what you discussed or even a simple, “It was great speaking with you!”
 Each customer experience is a chance to make your mark!